-Since Brexit, we’ve seen a significant increase in the use of T1 forms due to the country’s departure from the EU customs territory.
+Since the UK left the European Union, we’ve seen a significant increase in the use of T1 forms due to the country’s departure from the EU customs territory.
 Why has this caused an increase?
 Well in order to answer that question, we need to understand what a T1 document is, how a T1 document works, and why you need them.

 What is a T1 shipping document?

 A T1 shipping document is a transit document that allows goods from outside the European Union to move freely within the EU.
 It means that no taxes or customs duties are payable on the cargo as it moves between countries within the European Union.

 Providing you have your T1 customs forms in place, your cargo will be able to move freely within the EU without any duty or tax being required to pay.
 Instead, the goods will be customs cleared in the country of destination, with any import duties and taxes being paid at the local rates applicable in the destination country, rather than any stops made through the journey.

 The T1 process is started by the customs broker exporting the goods, who is also responsible for paying any duty and VAT that is required on the cargo.
 This step ensures that taxes can be appropriately charged on your goods by any country visited during transit if the process is not completed at the destination country.
 This prevents people from using T1 forms to bypass paying duty and VAT to customs.

 At the departure destination of your cargo, the T1 procedure will be opened and will not be closed until it has reached its final destination in the EU.
 However, the time between your cargo leaving its first destination, and it arriving at its final destination must not be longer than 8 days.